Greater public involvement and participation –

 3 tips for integrating ‘quiet groups’

-1. The right approach
+1. The right way to address people

-2. The right format When
+2. The right format

 3. Well-planned logistics